crazymykl/zoom-zone/README.md

 * headerTemplate: Sets a partial to render within the component (so these properties are available), but before the viewport. [default: _null_]
 * footerTemplate: As above, but after the viewport. [default: _null_]
+* activeViewport: If set, the viewport will be able to pan and zoom as well [default: _true_]
 * minScale: The minimum zoom level [default: 0.1]
 * maxScale: The maximum zoom level [default: 5.0]
 * increment: The increment using the actions (see below) zooms by [default: 0.1]